kwolfenb/Website-Clone-Angular/README.md

 * _Program uses Angular pipe filters to change numbers from Firebase into prices on product page._
 * _Program is in professional, portfolio-ready state._

+### Incomplete Build
+* _Tried to loop through color options for each product on the product-details page but was not able to do so.
+Problem with writing the async ngFor loop._

 ## Setup/Installation Requirements
 * _Clone Repository from Github._
 * _Download all packages by typing "npm install" in the terminal._